coq/opam/README.md

 # Coq Repository
-The repository of Coq packages.
+The repository for Coq packages.
 Powered by [OPAM](http://opam.ocamlpro.com/).

 ## Usage
 First enable this repository: